CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 4: Fine-Tuning the Model.md

 1. On the **Clone Flow** page, enter name Web Classification-<inject key="DeploymentID" enableCopy="false"/> and click on **Clone**.

       ![](./media/image-36.png)

+1. Scroll down to **classify_with_llm** node

-1. Use the following prompt as a baseline prompt in the classify_with_llm node.
+1. Replace the existing prompt with the following prompt as a baseline prompt in the classify_with_llm node.

    ```
    Your task is to classify a given url into one of the following types: